 Republicans have for a long time focused on the “lower taxes” mantra.
-While recent events suggest that this mantra was a farce, the idea of lowering taxes as a key objective is wrong and incredibly poor thinking–it’s not even good business thinking.
+While recent events suggest that this mantra was probably not a sticky value, the idea of lowering taxes as a key objective is wrong and incredibly poor thinking–it’s not even good business thinking.

 The real issues is to lower my overall costs, not just lowering one part of my cost burden while jacking up other costs-that’s just cost shifting which invariably is a zero-sum game.